-- what are the causes of camera shake? - and how can you avoid it (without having an IS system)? - treating camera shake as a 2D convolution of the image - understand the geometry of this approximation - image stabilization systems - be able to define mechnical, optical, electronic IS - understand the principles of lens-shift vrs sensor-shift IS - understanding the ray geometry in detail is not required - how much does stabilization help?
+- ♦ what are the causes of camera shake? - and how can you avoid it (without having an IS system)? - ◆ treating camera shake as a 2D convolution of the image - understand the geometry of this approximation - → image stabilization systems - be able to define mechnical, optical, electronic IS - understand the principles of lens-shift vrs sensor-shift IS - understanding the ray geometry in detail is not required - how much does stabilization help? - what is lucky imaging, and how can a photographer use it?